How Effective Leaders Talk to Themselves

-Instead, new leaders must “flip the script” in the way they think and act in 6 key areas:
+New leaders must “flip their script” in the way they think and act in 6 key areas:

 - Work Attitude

 1. Mindset: Start Learning Like a Leader.

-William Gentry, author of Be the Boss Everyone Wants to Work For, explains that successful first-time managers are able to flip their mindset from “being a great individual contributor” to “being a team leader who motivates others to succeed.”
+As explained in the book Be the Boss Everyone Wants to Work For, successful first-time managers are able to flip their mindset from “being a great individual contributor” to “being a team leader who motivates others to succeed.”